Burleske: Other premieres

 The first performance of the Burleske in the United States was by Heinrich Gebhard with the Boston Symphony Orchestra, under Wilhelm Gericke, in April 1903.
 The first performance in Australia was by Vera Bradford in 1937, with the Melbourne Symphony Orchestra conducted by Georg Schnéevoigt.
 Schnéevoigt considered the piano part manageable only by a male pianist, and demanded Vera Bradford be replaced; but she stood her ground and gave a celebrated performance.

 Structure and scoring

 The piece starts with a theme introduced on timpani and answered by the orchestra.
 The piano then enters in a state of high excitement.
 A second, more lyrical Brahmsian theme emerges, followed by waltz-like measures not unlike the waltzes from Der Rosenkavalier.
 The work ends quietly, again on the timpani.
 It takes about 20 minutes to perform.

-The piece is scored for piano solo and an orchestra of piccolo, 2 flutes, 2 oboes, 2 clarinets in B-flat, 2 bassoons, 4 horns (2 in F, 2 in D), 2 trumpets, timpani, and strings.
+The piece is scored for piano solo and an orchestra of piccolo, 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 4 horns (2 in F, 2 in D), 2 trumpets, timpani, and strings.